sul-dlss/DeveloperPlaybook/best-practices/javascript_debugging.md

 # Debugging in Javascript

-If you'd like to use a stepwise debugging in javascript, consider using the following procedure when working in VSCode.
+If you'd like to use stepwise debugging in javascript, consider using the following procedure when working in VSCode.

 * Type <CMD><Shift>p to bring up the command palette
 * Search for “Debug: JavaScript Debug Terminal”